 So I’m sitting in the rocker nursing Rebecca.
-Caroline is playing nearby.
+C is playing nearby.
 She looks up and says, “I want to nurse Rebecca.”

 A bit taken aback, I said, “Well.
 You can nurse your dollies, but you can’t nurse Rebecca.”